chao-hsiao/FinalProjectAI/README.md

 The model will be available on the GitHub repo after 4 days, due to bandwidth restriction of Git LFS Data.
 (Today is 20240611, 2325)

-After downloading, move the model into ``` cd <repository_directory> ``` that you are going to clone.
+After downloading the model, move it into ``` cd <repository_directory> ``` that you are going to clone.

-Also, if TA need an API key, TA can ask 110550205 for it, since openAI will detecte and disable a compromised key.
+Also, if TA needs an API key, TA can ask 110550205 for it, since openAI will detecte and disable a compromised key.

 # Interactive Email Generator App